Little-PyProjects/JediAdvisor/README.md

 <br>

 ## What it is:
-A python script that posts an aphorism from the Clone Wars series.
+A python script that posts an aphorism from the Clone Wars series or select sayings from the rest of Star Wars.